Rise to Success: Career Highlights of Anastasia Potapova

 2019: Dubai Championships and Miami Open

-In April 2022, Ranked No. 122, Potapova won her first WTA Tour title as a qualifier at the İstanbul Cup, defeating Veronika Kudermetova.
+In April 2022, ranked No. 122 at the İstanbul Cup, Potapova won her first WTA Tour title as a qualifier defeating Veronika Kudermetova.
 As a result, she returned to the top 80 in the rankings, at world No. 78 on April 25, 2022.

 August 2022: Top 50 Ranking and Doubles Title

-December 2022: Doubles Ranking Achievement
+December 2022: Career-High Doubles Ranking

-In December 5, 2022, Anastasia Potapova reached a doubles ranking of world No. 40.
+In December 5, 2022, Potapova reached a doubles ranking of world No. 40.

-April 2023: Top 25 Ranking after Miami Open
+April 2023: Miami Open Quarterfinals and Top 25 Ranking

 June 2023: Career-High Singles Ranking